Young Survivors Support Group – Denver area

 Send a request to join our YAHOO! board.
 Click on this link (YES!) and choose "Join This Group."
 You may have to set up a free YAHOO! account to continue with the request.

-“Our mission is to empower those affected by young adult cancer by: building community, improving quality of life, providing meaningful survivorship.Our vision is no survivor alone.
-Our charter is to ensure that no one affected by young adult cancer go unaware of the age-appropriate support resources they are entitled to so they can get busy living… Stupid Cancer proudly supports a global network of patients, survivors, caregivers, providers and advocates to ensure that no one affected by young adult cancer go unaware of the age-appropriate resources they are entitled to so they can get busy living.
-Our innovative and multi-award-winning programs… have brought the cause of 'cancer under 40' to the national spotlight and rallied a brand new generation of activists to give a much needed voice to our forgotten population.”
+Stupid Cancer’s mission is to empower those affected by young adult cancer by building community, improving quality of life and providing meaningful survivorship.
+With its vision of no survivor alone, the organization seeks to assure that those young adults affected by cancer are aware of the age-appropriate support resources to which they are entitled and can get busy living.
+Stupid Cancer’s innovative and award-winning programs have brought the cause of 'cancer under 40' to the national spotlight and rallied a new generation of activists to give a much-needed voice to this forgotten population.